nens/threedi-docs/source/h_computational_grid.rst

      - source_table_id
      - integer
      - \-
-     - The ID of the table in which the pump is described.
+     - ID of the feature in the *Pump* layer in the schematisation database from which this pump is generated.
    * - Type
      - type
      - integer